MIT-CAVE/rc-cli/templates/README.md

 **NOTE:** The data/ directory will not be included as part of your submission.
 Clean data will be mounted using evaluation data that matches this structure during the submission scoring.

-For additional details on Dockefile setup please refer to [custom_dev_stack.md](https://github.com/MIT-CAVE/rc-cli/blob/main/templates/custom_dev_stack.md) on GitHub .
+For additional details on Dockefile setup please refer to [custom_dev_stack.md](https://github.com/MIT-CAVE/rc-cli/blob/main/templates/custom_dev_stack.md) on GitHub.

+To see a more detailed example file structure, expand the Python example below:
 <details>
 <summary>An example Python-based project structure</summary>